We're sending your request, please wait.

 Changes to your contact details and investment choices can be made by logging in to Member Online or calling us on 1800 222 071.

-All lump sums and pension payments are tax-free after age 60.
-If you're under age 60, tax may be applicable and depends on many factors.
+If you're under 60, tax may be applicable and depends on many factors.
 Use the form at the bottom of this page to speak to a specialist about this.

 If you've retired, 'deeming' is a calculation used by Centrelink to make an estimate of what income you'll earn from your assessable financial assets.
-This includes (but isn't limited to) interest on bank accounts, shares, managed funds, and super.
+This includes (but isn't limited to) interest on bank accounts, shares, managed funds, super and super pensions.
 It is used to work out your eligibility for the Government Age Pension.

 General advice on this website has been prepared without taking into account your objectives, financial situation or needs.
 Before acting on the advice, consider its appropriateness.
 Refer to our Product Disclosure Statements (PDS).
 The PDS is relevant when deciding whether to acquire or hold a product.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at twusuper.com.au/tmd